Electrogravitational

 of repulsion acting on one proton on the surface of the charged star would

-equal 55 N, which is much greater than the gravitational force of attraction of
+equal 55 N, which is much greater than gravitational force of attraction of the

-the proton to the star.
+proton to the star.
 However the magnetar looks like a huge atomic nucleus

 consisting of a number of closely-spaced nucleons.
 The balance of attractive